insin/newforms/docs/widgets.rst

 Widgets
 =======

-For a guide to Widgets, please refer to the Django documentation:
+For an introduction to the features of Widgets and the built-in Widgets, please refer to the Django documentation for now:

    * `Django documentation -- Widgets <https://docs.djangoproject.com/en/dev/ref/forms/widgets/>`_